zentrocdot/sd-webui-aspect_ratios-dd/README.md

 <hr width="100%" size="2">

 <p align="center">There are various ways to support my work.
 One option is to purchase some of my extraordinary NFTs.
-Examples can be found here: :smiley:</p>
+Some of my great collections can be found here: :smiley:</p>

 * https://opensea.io/collection/fantastic-mushroom-collection
 * https://opensea.io/collection/cats-with-hats-collection-1